American Scouting overseas: Chartered Organizations

-The chartered organizations of Far East Council units include schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veteran organizations and fraternal organizations.
+The chartered organizations of Far East Council units include schools and churches, international schools, U.S. embassies, multinational corporations, parents' groups, veteran organizations, and fraternal organizations.

 Order of the Arrow

-The Achpateuny Lodge, originally chartered in 1953 as Hinode Goya Lodge 498 (Rising Sun), serves 441 Arrowmen as of 2021.
+The Achpateuny Lodge, initially chartered in 1953 as Hinode Goya Lodge 498 (Rising Sun), serves 441 Arrowmen as of 2021.
 The lodge totem is a dragon, and the name Achpateuny translates to "East Wind" in the Lenni Lenape language.
 Officially, Baluga Lodge 538 (founded May 1959 at Clark Air Base in the Philippines, and functioned under the BSA International Division), merged with Hinode Goya.
-The lodge later changed its name to Ikunuhkatsi (reportedly translated from Filipino Aeta language as "a Gathering of the Nations") in 1975.
+The lodge later changed its name to Ikunuhkatsi (reportedly translated from the Filipino Aeta as "a Gathering of the Nations") in 1975.
 Ikunuhkatsi was inactive near the end of its charter year in 1983, and in 1985 it was rechartered as Achpateuny Lodge.

 Awards

-Trail medals are issued for the hiking and cleanup of several World War II and historic sites, such as Task Force Smith throughout the Council territory.
+Trail medals are issued for the hiking and cleaning of several World War II and historic sites, such as Task Force Smith throughout the Council territory.
 Taiwan has the Silver Moccasin medal for those who backpack across the island West to East (usually) on the historic Neng Gau trail (in the 1960s and 1970s) or the historic Batongguan Trail (a 9-day trek taken by several Scouts in 2008).
-In 2005 Taiwan District re-cast the historic Golden Carabao medal, which was awarded in the 1960s and 1970s to adult volunteers for exemplary service.
+In 2005, Taiwan District re-cast the historic Golden Carabao medal.
+Which was awarded in the 1960s and 1970s to adult volunteers for exemplary service.

+Countries

+The Far East Council has the most countries than any council.
+There is Japan, China, Hong Kong, Korea, Taiwan, Australia, Bangladesh, Cambodia, India, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Mongolia, and Vietnam.

 Transatlantic Council

-The Transatlantic Council, originally created in May 1950 as EUCOM, BSA Advisory Board and later EUCOM Advisory Council, serves to make the BSA program available to United States citizens and their dependents living in west-and-central Europe, the Near East, and North Africa.
-The boundaries of the Council constantly shift due to changing political alliances and circumstances in nations where servicemen are stationed.
-Transatlantic Council has served nations as diverse as Norway and Ethiopia.
-In landmass, it is the largest of the councils of the Boy Scouts of America.
+The Transatlantic Council, or TAC for short, was originally created in November 1950 in Heidelberg, Germany, as the EUCOM Council because it was sponsored by the US Army's European Command (renamed USAREUR United States Army Europe in 1952).
+The EUCOM Council was redesignated as the Transatlantic Council in 1955.
+TAC serves to make the Scouting America/BSA program available to United States citizens and their dependents living in Europe, Africa, the Middle and Near East, and Central Asia.
+The council's boundaries expanded in 2009 when many units that had previously been Direct Service were added to the Transatlantic Council.
+In landmass, TAC is the largest of the Scouting America/BSA local councils.